1930-1959 Timeline

 Centre of Wangaratta – Corner of Reid and Murphy Streets- in the summer of 1960

-The Lions Club of Beechworth is established, as part of Lions Clubs of District 201V6 – Australia.
-One of the foundation members is Kevin Costello, Principal of Beechworth High School.
+The Lions Club of Beechworth receives its charter – as part of Lions Clubs of District 201V6 (Australia) – with 18 original members.
+Charter president Pat Cullen – Principal of Beechworth High School – had previously been president of the Rotary and Apex clubs in other centres.
 The Lions Club of Beechworth will go on to instigate projects like upgrading the Wangaratta Road rest area (to transform it into an attractive stop for locals and travellers), a Junior Public Speaking program for local primary school students, and improvements along the Lions Memorial Walk.
-The first Lions Club is formed in Lismore, NSW in September 1947, with the club growing into Australia’s largest service club organisation.
+The first Lions Club had been formed in Lismore, NSW in September 1947, with the club growing into Australia’s largest service club organisation.

 The ‘Lions Club of Beechworth’ is instrumental in organising a series of annual parades – known as the ‘Golden Hills Festival’ – between Christmas and New Year (from 1960 until 1966), which will grow into the modern ‘Golden Horseshoes Festival’ (see entry further below).